Unit 8. Numerals II

 Digit sequences such as numbers with many positions after the decimal point (including recurring ones) – or, say, credit card numbers – are also read as quoted digits.

-We can get close to the idea of grammatical number (singular, plural, dual and others) by demoting a numeral to a compound modifier.
+We can get close to the idea of grammatical number (singular, plural, dual and others) by using a numeral as a compound modifier and thus downtoning it.
 Some examples of compounding have already been shown in the chapters above; to grasp the difference to uncompounded constructions, it may help to think of them as weaker forms of numerals, just as ‘a room’ is weaker than ‘one room’ with respect to the number ‘one’.

 Don’t be tempted to translate grammatical number like this on principle; in most situations, the number of things is irrelevant.

-Similar compounds, this time with the grouping numeral ensembleÌ., form collective nouns.
+Compounds with the grouping numeral krÌj. ensemble-acc1. as head form collective nouns.

 Other collective nouns include ‘team, flock, mankind, lexicon (vocabulary)’.